cassc/verazt-presentation-2024-03/README.md

 ## Problems with Fuzz test

 Problems:
-- has no contraol on what kind of tests to run
+- has no control on what kind of tests to run
 - the generated transaction can be very complex, not helpful for debugging failed tests

 ---